ankitskr/Bank-Customer-Churn/README.md

-# Rossman store sales prediction
+# Bank Customer Churn Prediction

 ## Project Overview
 A well-known bank has been observing a lot of customers closing their accounts or switching to competitor banks over the past couple of quarters.
 This has caused a huge dent in their quarterly revenues and might drastically affect annual revenues for the ongoing financial year, causing stocks to plunge and market cap to reduce significantly.
 The idea is to be able to predict which customers are going to churn so that necessary actions/interventions can be taken by the bank to retain such customers.